NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 In order to take advantage of the :term:`SEM formula<Standard Error>` in the analyzed example, the accuracy of each observation needs to be calculated in such a way that a mean of this observation-level accuracies equals the accuracy of the whole sample.
-This sounds complicated, but the following solution should clarify it.
+This sounds complicated, but the following solution makes it simple.
 Accuracy of a single observation is simply equal to 1 when the prediction is correct and equal to 0 otherwise.
-When the mean of such observation-level accuracies is calculated, it is equal to the sample-level accuracy, see:
+When the mean of such observation-level accuracies is calculated, it is equal to the sample-level accuracy, as demonstrated below:

 .. code-block:: python